John Simpson (American football): Las Vegas Raiders

 Simpson was selected by the Las Vegas Raiders in the fourth round, 109th overall, of the 2020 NFL draft.
 Simpson made his debut on Monday Night Football against the New Orleans Saints on September 21, 2020, entering the game at left guard in the second quarter to replace starter Richie Incognito after he suffered an injury and playing the remainder of the game.
 He made his first career start the following week on September 27, 2020, against the New England Patriots.

 On December 10, 2022, Simpson was waived.

 Baltimore Ravens

 On December 19, 2022, Simpson was signed to the Baltimore Ravens practice squad.
 He signed a reserve/future contract on January 16, 2023.

 New York Jets

 On March 14, 2024, Simpson signed a two-year contract with the New York Jets.
+In his two years with the Jets, Simpson started all 34 games at left guard and nearly every snap.

+Baltimore Ravens (second stint)

+On March 12, 2026, the Baltimore Ravens signed Simpson to a three-year, $30 million contract.